-Perhaps, the only real problem of this watch is movement that it is animated by.
-While the choice of mechanism allows the German watchmaker brand severely cut prices while still maintaining their bottom line, there is still a great number of people who think that in our time a wristwatch is redundant: you don’t really need the device to check time because, until you live in a desert tent, we are constantly surrounded by all sorts of displays that not only tell time, but also give us a lot of other useful information starting from weather forecast and going all the way to your daily physical activity.
+Perhaps, the only real problem of this watch is the movement that animates it.
+While the choice of the mechanism allows the German watchmaker brand severely cut prices while still maintaining their bottom line, there is still a great number of people who think that in our time a wristwatch is redundant: you don’t need the device to check the time because, until you live in a desert tent, we are constantly surrounded by all sorts of displays that not only tell time, but also give us a lot of other useful information starting from weather forecast and going all the way to your daily physical activity.

 For many people, a watch is hardly anything more than an accessory, a luxury item.
 Like an executive sedan or an expensive suit, it is supposed to be made using the best parts available.
 We don’t want to buy a premium-priced luxury item that has a single cheap part in it, do we?